-Figures 6 and 7 exhibit the estimated errors of the solution's mean on the left-hand side and of the solution's variance on the right-hand side, each versus the discretization level for the different quadrature methods.
+Figures 5 and 6 exhibit the estimated errors of the solution's mean on the left hand side and of the solution's variance on the right hand side, each versus the discretisation level for the different quadrature methods.
 Again, each of the quadrature methods achieves the predicted rate of convergence.
-As in the previous example, QMC and SG provide slightly better errors in the case of the variance.
+As in the previous example QMC and SG provide slightly better errors in case of the variance.